An effective open image theorem for products of principally polarized abelian varieties: Abstract

 \section{Abstract}

-Let $A = \prod_{1\leq i\leq n} A_i$ be the product of principally polarized abelian varieties $A_1,$ \textellipsis, $A_n$ that are defined over a number field $K$, of a common dimension $g$, and pairwise non-isogenous over $\overline{K}$.
-We show that the image of the adelic Galois representation of $A$ is open in an appropriate profinite group provided that the image of the adelic Galois representation of each $A_i$ is open in $\GSp_{2g}(\widehat{\Z})$.
-Assuming the Generalized Riemann Hypothesis, we prove an explicit bound (in terms of standard invariants of $K$ and each $A_i$) on the largest prime $\ell$ for which the $\ell$-adic Galois representation of $A$ is nonmaximal.
+Let $A = \prod_{1\leq i\leq n} A_i$ be the product of principally polarized abelian varieties $A_1, \ldots, A_n$ of dimensions $g_1, \ldots, g_n$, respectively, each defined over a number field $K$, and pairwise nonisogenous over $\overline{K}$.
+We make effective an open image theorem for $A$ due to Hindry and Ratazzi.
+More specifically, we give an explicit bound of the constant $c(A)$ under GRH, in terms of standard invariants of $K$ and each $A_i$, where $c(A)$ is defined to be the smallest positive integer such that for any prime $\ell>c(A)$, the image of the $\ell$-adic Galois representation of $A$ is ``as large as possible'' in a suitable sense.